Our Kids Helmericks in Arctic Alaska,Jim & Teena Helmericks Family,Northern Alaska coast,North Slope,Colville Village,Colville River Delta

 Home Page Photos History Our Work Maps Fishing Newsletters Email Us

-the Helmericks Boys
+The Helmericks Boys

 are wilderness bred: tough, capable, and confident.
 Northern Alaska is their home, and they have a strong heritage of Arctic knowledge and outdoor skills, besides being topnotch in both work and academic endeavors.
 (Are we parents proud or what?)